Jclarke-1/Clarke-Yantizhanov-MusicMixer/README.md

-# Homework 1 Interactive SVG Icons
+# Seal Music Mixer
-The partner Music Mixer Project for 1055 Showing off the understanding of JS and CSS as well as interactive grid systems by creating an interactive browser based music mixer using svgs and our own selected sounds
+The partner Music Mixer Project for 1055 Showing off the understanding of JS and CSS as well as interactive grid systems by creating an interactive browser based music mixer using svgs and our own selected sounds showing off 6 different species of seal and what sounds they make as well as combining their sounds together!
 ## Installation
 No installation needed, just drag the html files into your preferred browser
 ## Usage